Can I just write a one-liner blog post and say “get the SCIP app” and leave it there?

 I have been a SCIP convert ever since.

-So these are the main, glaring ‘wow’ features that I found, but there are other little things that will make therapy life easy for you.
-Look, at the end of the day, sometimes all people care about is the price.
+Sometimes all people care about is the price.
 And yes, SCIP has a price tag associated with it.
 I paid more for it in CD form than it’s currently priced at the App Store and it is WORTH IT.
 Totally, 100% worth it.
 You’ll be set for phonological therapy…you should be relieved at that!
 Have a look now at the SCIP program in a little more detail.

 Disclaimer: I purchased my own CD version of the SCIP program as I found it to be a resource that I couldn’t live without.
 I asked the developers if they would send me the SCIP app for the purposes of comparing the program to the original CD.
 Please know that all opinions are my own.
 This post contains affiliate links.

 I have seen it go on sale in the past!
 I’m just not sure when.
 If I ever do though, I’ll share it on my Instagram account @adventuresinspeechpathology